Roth IRA Explained: Contributions vs. Conversions, and More

 - Or you use the money for a first-time home purchase, with a $10,000 lifetime cap

-So, you ideally want to leave your money in a Roth IRA until you retire, right?
+You ideally want to leave your money in a Roth IRA until you retire.
 That's the point of the account.
 But if something comes up and you need the money, you can take out money that you've contributed without paying a penalty or taxes.

-- Total contributions to traditional and Roth IRAs combined for 2024 can't be more than $7,000 ($8,000 if age 50 or older).
-This is up from $6,500 and $7,500 in 2023.
+- Total contributions to traditional and Roth IRAs combined for 2025 can't be more than $7,000 ($8,000 if age 50 or older).
 You don't want to go over the contribution limit, or you're going to have to pay a 6% excise tax, but a good advisor and custodian will stop you from doing that so that you don't have to pay the penalty.

 - If you have a spouse that's currently not working, they can still open a Roth IRA, but the IRS is going to use the working spouse’s income to determine limitations for contributions.